Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Discussion

 So far we have concentrated on the parametrization via the partial trace.
 Now let us consider how the gauge degree of freedom plays its role in the above discussion.
 While the second-order expansion of $\mathcal{K}^{G=0}$ is not completely positive, there always exist gauge choices $G$ such that $\mathcal{K}^{G}$ has that property.
-This was proved in Theorem 6 of \cite{AzouitThesis} and the calculation is repeated in Appendix \ref{app:K2L3}.
-Note that this does not contradict with the theorem regarding assignment maps presented above Eq.$\,$(\ref{eq:diss_1stOrder}), since, when $G \ne 0$, the map $\mathcal{K}^{G}$ is not consistent as ${\rm tr}_A \circ \mathcal{K}^{G} = \mathcal{I}_B + G$.
-The gauge choices restoring complete positivity of the assignment is obtained in Eq.$\,$(\ref{eq:K2L3_G2}).
+This was proved in Theorem 6 of \cite{AzouitThesis} and the calculation is repeated in Appendix \ref{app:K2L3_K2.geneal}.
+The gauge choices restoring complete positivity of the assignment are obtained in Eq.$\,$(\ref{eq:K2L3_G2}).
 For the oscillator-qubit system, one choice (setting $z = 1$ in Eq.$\,$(\ref{eq:K2L3_G2})) reads

 and $\mathcal{K}^{G}$ up to the second-order expansion is given by

 where $W$ was introduced in Eq.$\,$(\ref{eq:diss_KG0}).

 Even when $\mathcal{K}^G$ is completely positive, however, the Lindblad form of the generator $\mathcal{L}_s^G$ is not guaranteed.
 As in Eq.$\,$(\ref{eq:diss_rhobt}), we have